German five-year bond yields fall below ECB deposit rate

 DBRS is the only major rating agency to assign Portugal investment-grade status, which the country needs to qualify for the ECB’s bond-buying programme.

-Greek yields were little changed at 9.80 percent as the country’s official lenders were set to start a review of its progress in implementing the economic reforms agreed under its third bailout.
-(Editing by Jermey Gaunt)
+Greece yields were little changed at 9.80 percent as the country’s official lenders were set to start a review of its progress in implementing the economic reforms agreed under its third bailout.
+(Editing by Catherine Evans)